Faizuddinq/vrv-rbac-ui/README.md

 - Replace `<your_api_key>` with the actual API key you are using for your mock API.

+P.S: env is not ignored in this project due assignment as the HR reviewer will face issue in making tables in mockapi.io otherwise I professionally do not add .env files for safety and security.
+I hope you understand.
+Thanks.

 ### 5. Start the Development Server
 To run the application locally, start the development server: